+Heating

 Are fixed heating installations free from any obvious defect?
+N/A

-N/A Are portable heaters used?
+Are portable heaters used?
 No

+Comments

 There is no heating provision in the common areas.

-Cooking Does cooking take place on the premises?
-No Comments Cooking takes place within flats only and does not take place in the common par ts.
-Arson Is security against arson reasonable?
-Yes Is there a reasonable absence of external fuels and ignition sources?
-Yes Comments Access was gained into this building via a secured main entrance door.
-Areas immediately around the external curtilage of the building were noted as be eing clear of combustibles and rubbish.
-Housekeeping Is accumulation of combustibles or waste avoided?
-Yes Are there appropriate storage facilities for combustible & hazardous materials?
-N/A Comments All common areas appeared clean, tidy and free of combustible items.
-Building Works Are there any hot works being carried-out at this time?
-No Are the premises free of any obvious signs of incorrect hot work procedures in the past?
-Yes Smoking Are there suitable arrangements taken to prevent fires caused by smoking?
+Cooking

+Does cooking take place on the premises?
 No

+Comments

+Cooking takes place within flats only and does not take place in the common part rts.

+Arson

+Is security against arson reasonable?
+Yes

+Is there a reasonable absence of external fuels and ignition sources?
+Yes

+Comments

+Access was gained into this building via a secured main entrance door.

+Housekeeping

+Is accumulation of combustibles or waste avoided?
+Yes

+Are there appropriate storage facilities for combustible & hazardous materials?
+N/A

+Comments

+The common entrance hallway was noted as being clear of combustibles.

+Building Works

+Are there any hot works being carried-out at this time?
+No

+Are the premises free of any obvious signs of incorrect hot work procedures in the past?
+Yes

-Fire Risk Assessment 83 Lenthall Rd, A-B Version 3
+Fire Risk Assessment 93 Lenthall Rd, A-B Version 3